-Make some colourful monster lanterns to decorate for Halloween!
+Make colourful monster lanterns to decorate for Halloween!
 These DIY luminaries are super-easy to make using upcycled plastic containers (or you could use large mason jars too).
 We’ve even included a free printable monster features template.

 Not long ago, we made some geometric tissue paper lanterns.
 These monster lanterns are another DIY luminary made using the same technique but they have a totally different look.

-We’ve used our DIY mod podge to glue tissue paper squares to the containers, but if you’d prefer to use real mod podge that would work great too.
+We’ve used DIY mod podge to glue tissue paper squares to the containers, but if you’d prefer to use real mod podge that would work great too.

 Feel free to get as creative as you like when you make your monster lanterns.
 You can make them multi-coloured, design your own facial features (if you don’t want to use our template), and use whatever recycled plastic container you have on hand.